 Remember how I called every relationship a unique mix of these ingredients?

 I don't believe that we are meant to be "the one" and spend our whole lives together with that person.
 It can happen, yes.
-But it probably won't unless you either both have a boring life and don't even move along ANY path at all or if you got really lucky and kept growing in the same direction that felt good to both parties.
+But it probably won't stay that way, unless you either both have a boring life and don't even move along any path at all, if you got really lucky and kept growing in the same direction that felt good to both parties or if you are willing to accept each other completely, including the sides you don't like and the other relationships in your partner's life.

 I'm not saying it's impossible.
 One of my best friend's parents actually seem to have an amazing loving and understanding relationship even after decades of being together.
 It feels like such a warm home to be in even as a guest.
 It's amazing.
 But the fact that I even found their specific relationship worth mentioning amongst all those others should be an indicator of just how rare that sort of thing is 😉